 The global imperative for advanced wastewater nitrogen removal

 Human-caused reactive nitrogen from fertilizers, fossil fuel burning, and industrial activities have increased rapidly over the last century, leading to eutrophication, harmful algal blooms, and hypoxia in lakes, rivers, and coastal waters.
 These sources also contribute to nitrate contamination of drinking water, posing health risks.
 Therefore, effective nitrogen removal in wastewater treatment plants is a key part of water quality control and environmental safety.
 Many areas now require effluent total nitrogen (TN) levels below 10–15 mg·L⁻¹ for large municipal plants, and even lower when discharging into sensitive waters (Price, Pearson et al. 2018, Sahil and Nanda 2025).
 Conventional biological nutrient removal depends on nitrification followed by heterotrophic denitrification.
-This approach is common and effective when the influent C/N ratio is suitable; however, emerging treatment systems increasingly separate organic carbon and nitrogen flows, which can reduce denitrification efficiency.
+This approach is common and effective when the influent C/N ratio is suitable (to what concentration); however, emerging treatment systems increasingly separate organic carbon and nitrogen flows, which can reduce denitrification efficiency.

 The challenge of low C/N wastewater: sources and consequences

 Low-carbon-to-nitrogen (C/N) wastewater originates from several primary sources, all of which limit biological nutrient removal by reducing the availability of essential organic carbon.
-These sources include advanced primary treatment, which redirects particulate organics to sludge digesters, and nitrogen-rich sidestreams from sludge processing, which have very high ammonium levels but low biodegradable COD.
+These sources include advanced primary treatment, which redirects particulate organics to sludge digesters, and nitrogen-rich side streams from sludge processing, which have very high ammonium levels but low biodegradable COD (Chemical Oxygen Demand).
 Additionally, certain industrial effluents, such as fertilizer or food production, and heavily treated water from potable reuse systems, are naturally low in carbon.
 Collectively, these streams result in wastewater entering the biological stage with insufficient organic matter to support effective microbial nitrogen removal.

 Heterotrophic denitrification requires a minimum COD/NO₃⁻–N ratio of about 2.5–3.0 g COD/g N to reduce to N₂ fully, and higher ratios are typically necessary in full-scale systems because of biomass synthesis and other competing processes (Metcalf and Eddy 2014, Price, Pearson et al. 2018).
 At lower C/N ratios, a lack of electron donors leads to incomplete reduction and accumulation of NO₃⁻, NO₂⁻, or N₂O; TN limits are often not met without adding external carbon sources such as methanol, ethanol, acetate, or glycerol (Fu, Hou et al. 2022, Yang, Tan et al. 2024, Aghilinasrollahabadi, Kjellerup et al. 2025).
 Adding external carbon increases operational costs, sludge production, and process complexity.